geosolutions-it/MapStore2/docs/developer-guide/local-config.md

   "readOnly": "if true, makes the service not editable from catalog plugin" "titleMsgId": "optional, string used to localize the title of the service, the string must be present in translations", "format": "image/png8" // the image format to use by default for layers coming from this catalog (or tiles).
-  "autoSetVisibilityLimits": "if true, allows to fetch and set visibility limits of the layer from capabilities on layer add" "layerOptions": { // optional
+  "layerOptions": { // optional
       "format": "image/png8", // image format needs to be configured also inside layerOptions "tileSize": 512 // determine the default tile size for the catalog, valid for WMS and CSW catalogs